 There are limits to ASCII, however, that hinder its continued use as the exclusive character encoding for the Series.
 The increasing need for easily readable, internationalized content suggests it is time to allow non-ASCII characters in RFCs where necessary.
-To support this move away from ASCII, RFCs will switch to supporting UTF-8 as the default character encoding and allow support for a broad range of Unicode character support.
-[UnicodeCurrent] Note that the RFC
+To support this move away from ASCII, RFCs will switch to supporting UTF-8 as the

-Editor may reject any codepoint that does not render adequately in enough formats or on in enough rendering engines using the current tooling.
+(ignoring for a moment words borrowed from more richly decorated default character encoding and allow support for a broad range of Unicode character support.
+[UnicodeCurrent] Note that the RFC Editor may reject any codepoint that does not render adequately in enough formats or on in enough rendering engines using the current tooling.